uiua-lang/uiua/site/text/ga.md

 ¯₄+e₀
 ```

-Now that we have our PGA points, we need simulate a camera to be able to render them in 2D.
+Now that we have our PGA points, we need to simulate a camera to be able to render them in 2D.
 We'll place our camera at the point `(-4, 0, 0)`.
 The point can be constructed in a similar way as before.

 ```uiua
 # Experimental!
 ¯₄+e₀𝕍[¯4 0 0]
 ```

-We can then construct multivectors reprenting lines from each cube point to the camera point.
-This operaiton is sometimes called the *join*.
+We can then construct multivectors representing lines from each cube point to the camera point.
+This operation is sometimes called the *join*.
 In PGA, it is done with the *regressive product* `⍜∩¯₄⨱`, with Uiua alias `regr`.

 ```uiua
 # Experimental!